February 2018 - NORDIC SKIING & SNOWSHOEING

 Situated below the escarpment at elevations in the 700 to 800 feet range, the Wolf Creek Falls Preserve is owned by the Mohawk Hudson Land Conservancy.
 This 135-acre preserve lies on both sides of Bozenkill Road (CR 253) in the Town of Knox, about four miles west of Altamont.
 Opened in the fall of 2007, the preserve was a gift of Steve Brown, a retired SUNY professor.
 Maps can be found at the kiosk in the parking area and on the MHLC website: mohawkhudson.org.
 Visitors will find over three miles of trails here.

 The parking area is on the south side of Bozenkill Road and the trails on this side are mostly easy skiing.
 The trails north of the road offer more scenic variety and more interesting skiing.
 I usually take the red trail down to the crossing of Wolf Creek.
-It would be nice to have a bridge here because the creek is usually not well-frozen over.
-You must look around for the best way across – the nearby railroad bed downstream may be the safest option.
+It would be nice to have a bridge here because the creek is usually not well-frozen over, but these streams just rage at times, even though most of the year they hardly even flow – and are easily forded.
+The changing climate has made the land conservancy pause before installing bridges, though it is inconvenient for visitors.
+If it’s not frozen there is no best way across.
+The nearby railroad corridor downstream looks like an option, however people are not allowed to trespass on it.
+There’s only about one train running a week, so the risk in minimal, but the railroad is very strict about not using it.
 Once on the other side, take a left on the blue trail that follows the creek upstream.

 When the blue trail climbs steeply away from the creek, you can follow the stream off-trail, up to the scenic 15-foot falls.
 The far wall of this mini gorge below the falls rises impressively 50 feet above the creek.
 When you are done with the falls, head back up the blue trail – note that skiing the blue trail in the other direction (downhill) is best for advanced skiers only.